 Change Your Attitude And Outlook By Changing One Word

-This article suggests a simple change we can make to our internal dialogue that can greatly affect how we feel about ourselves and our situations.
+This article suggests a simple change you can make to your internal dialogue that can greatly affect how you feel about yourself and your situations.

 As we go about our daily lives, we all have an internal dialogue taking place all the time.
 It happens automatically, in real time, at a conversational pace.
 This is how we think about what is going on around us.
 Sometimes, this internal conversation is simply an observation of what we're doing or seeing at the time.
 It's often how we work through an issue.
 It's almost as if a part of our brain is providing a play-by-play narration of what we're doing, thinking, and feeling.

 Words are important.
 The words you use in your internal dialogue – the conversation that you have with yourself nearly all the time – can make a difference.
 Using the wrong words can enforce a negative outlook while using the right ones can help improve your attitude.
 If you're like many people, this dialogue can be very self-critical and can have a negative impact on your attitude about yourself and others.

 Our internal dialogue often includes things that we “have to” do.
 We “have to” go to work.
 We “have to” stop at the grocery store.
 We “have to” pick up the kids from school.
 What do all these “have tos” have in common?
 They're all chores that we can't get away from and that are probably keeping us from things we'd rather be doing.

 It's true that those things need to be done.
 We can't get around that fact.
 So, what can we do to improve the situation?

 By changing our internal dialogue from “have to” to “get to”, we can look at the same things in a very different way.